Alpha-Fox-com/resources/resources/asn/ssop.md

 ### Land access

 Rule:
-Stargates must be placed on land that is publicly accessible (i.e., not group-only or private).
+Stargates must be placed on a land that is publicly accessible (i.e. not access only land/region).

 Exception:
 Stargates can be placed in private no-access regions that have the experience